-- The staff member negotiating the event with the sponsor, 3rd level institution or Local Sports Partnership should discuss how payments of Athletics Ireland invoices to them will be made.
-Often these agencies use a Purchase Order system which Athletics Ireland need to quote on their invoice so this should be clarified.
-Other details to be collected are where to send the invoice, contact details of the accounts department so we can request payment and expected days credit being requested so the cashflow can be prepared. - Invoices are emailed to customers by the Accounts Assistant.
+- The staff member negotiating the event with the sponsor, 3rd level institution or Local Sports Partnership will discuss how payments of Athletics Ireland invoices to them will be made.
+Often these agencies use a Purchase Order system which Athletics Ireland need to quote on their invoice so this will be clarified.
+Other details to be collected include where to send the invoice, contact details of the accounts department so we can request payment and expected days credit being requested so the cashflow can be prepared. - Invoices are emailed to customers by a member of the Finance team.